IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

 The following is an example of creating a trigger that will be fired each time that there is a new commit to a GitHub repository.

-1. Create a trigger for the GitHub `push` event type by using your `myGit/webhook` feed.
+1. Create a trigger for the GitHub `push` event type by using your `myGit/webhook` feed

   ```bash
   ibmcloud fn trigger create myGitTrigger --feed myGit/webhook --param events push
   ```

+  The `/whisk.system/github/webhook` feed action creates a webhook in GitHub (using your personal access token) that fires a `myGitTrigger` when there is activity in the `myGitRepo` repository.

   **Note** we are supplying the `events` parameter with only the `push` event type for our purposes.
 Please read [GitHub event types](https://developer.github.com/v3/activity/events/types/) to see what other event types are available.
 You can provide additional values to `events` using a comma separated list of values (no spaces).